Having no luck with employees? It could be time to stop blaming your staff members and start reconsidering your hiring process.

 Whilst you may want someone who is up for the challenge, you don’t want to scare off the right applicants by making your job sound too demanding with no benefits.

-Quite often the best applicants don’t struggle to get a job and are able to be choosier – they’re not going to apply to your job vacancy if other vacancies sound more fun and rewarding.
+Quite often the best applicants don’t struggle to get a job and are able to be choosier – they are not going to apply to your job vacancy if other vacancies sound more fun and rewarding.

 Don’t just advertise on job boards

-Online job boards such as Monster and Indeed may help you to get the most applications, but to get the best spread of applicants it’s worth advertising in other places too.
+Online job boards such as Monster, Career Builder, and Indeed may help you to get the most applications, but to get the best spread of applicants it is worth advertising in other places too.

 Social media is a great place to advertise vacancies – consider posting in local community groups or promoting a post detailing your job ad.